realashleybailey/FileFlows/docs/_plugins/BasicNodes/nodes/Function.md

    Flow.ResetWorkingFile();

    // Sets the current working file to the file passed in
-   // dont delete is a boolean that if true will not delete the current working file
+   // don't delete is a boolean that if true will not delete the current working file
    // note: if the current working file is the original file, it will NEVER be deleted Flow.SetWorkingFile(filename, dontDelete);